Guided by the

 their testing day.
 Instructions for creating the online account

-will be available in the Office of Student Affairs when the
+will be available in the Office of Admissions and Financial Aid when the

 student pays for the test.

 How much does the TEAS test cost?